akeneo/pim-community-dev/UPGRADE.md

 /!\ Before starting the migration process, we advise you to stop the job queue consumer daemon and start it again only when the migration process is finished.

-If you use `supervisor`, then your daemon as following:
+If you use `supervisor`, then stop your daemon as following:

     ```bash
     supervisorctl status